arikaplan/mini-projects/README.md

 ## NLP star rating predictions using user reviews:

-Notebook showing NLP cabability in scikit-learn to predict user review star ratings based on Yelp review text.
-An ensemble regression model is implemented as well as investigations into models using Naive Bayes, Gradient Boosting, XGBoost and a random forest classifier.
+Notebook showing NLP cabability in scikit-learn to analyze unstructured data by predicting user review star ratings based on review text.
+A logistic regression model is implemented as well as investigations into models using Naive Bayes, Gradient Boosting, XGBoost and a random forest classifier.

+I then investigate using structured data by implementing an ensemble regression model combining K-nearest regressor, linear regressor, decision tree, and ridge techniques.
+Ratings are predicted using city, location, category, and attributes such as attire and cuisine type.
+I first look at the performance of this ensemble model by itself, then combine it with the model analyzing review text for a final ensemble model.

-I also perform sentiment analysis using a naive bayes model for calculating key polarizing words most likely to indicate a negative or positive review.
+Lastly, I perform sentiment analysis using a naive bayes model for calculating key polarizing words and phrases most likely to indicate a negative or positive review.

 data available at: https://www.yelp.com/dataset/download